AnOversizedMooseWithSocks/Cube-LIfe/README.md

 The simulation features a full day/night cycle with:

-- **Moving Sun** - The sun arcs across the sky during each round, from sunrise to sunset
+- **Moving Sun** - The sun arcs across the sky during each round, rising in the east and setting in the west
 - **Dynamic Lighting** - Shadows and ambient light change realistically throughout the day
+- **Moonlight** - A blue ambient light illuminates the scene at night, turning off when the sun rises
 - **Procedural Stars** - A beautiful night sky with thousands of procedurally generated stars in varying colors (white, blue, yellow) and brightness levels
+- **Dual Star Layers** - Two star spheres at different distances move at different speeds for parallax depth
 - **Nebula Regions** - Subtle cosmic cloud formations add depth to the night sky
-- **Parallax Effect** - Two star layers move at different speeds for added depth

 The sky system works with the Light sensor, allowing creatures to evolve sun-tracking behaviors.

+### Circular Arena

+The ground plane is a circle (radius approximately 425 units) that matches the boundary of the inner star sphere, creating a natural arena edge.

 ### Ground Trail System